- Agronomic: annual ryegrass, clovers, grass (misc. annual), grass (misc. perennial), hay, sorghum sudangrass, all forages, cover crops

 - Animal Products: meat

-- Animal Production: animal protection and health, feed/forage, grazing management, rangeland/pasture management, winter forage
+- Animal Production: animal protection and health, feed/forage, feed management, grazing management, grazing - continuous, grazing - rotational, rangeland/pasture management, stockpiled forages, watering systems, winter forage

 - Education and Training: decision support system, extension, survey

-- Farm Business Management: budgets/cost and returns, risk management
+- Farm Business Management: budgets/cost and returns, labor/employment, risk management

 - Sustainable Communities: sustainability measures